Distributionally robust Kalman filtering with volatility uncertainty: Examples

 \subsection{Pairs trading}

-In finance, one classic application of Kalman filters is in pairs trading.
-This strategy considers two stock prices, $y_{1, t}$ and $y_{2, t}$, which may be driven by many common characteristics and therefore have highly correlated stock returns.
-When one stock outperforms and another underperforms relative to each other, the pairs trade involves buying the under-performed stock and selling the outperformed one, with the expectation that the returns will converge and generate profits.
-Two stocks with strongly negative correlations can be considered similarly.
+In finance, a classical application of Kalman filters is pairs trading.
+This strategy involves analyzing two stock prices, $y_{1,t}$ and $y_{2,t}$, which exhibit high correlation due to shared characteristics.
+When one stock outperforms and the other underperforms relatively, the pairs trading entails buying the underperforming stock and selling the outperforming one, with the expectation that their returns will converge, thereby generating profits.
+A similar approach can be applied to two stocks with strongly negative correlations.

-To quantify the relationship between two stocks, we employ a linear regression model with time-varying intercept and slope: